-The best fake security cameras keep intruders at bay, while costing little and being super-easy to install.
-This guide will help you choose the best dummy CCTV camera, and buy it at the best price.
+The best fake security cameras keep intruders and bad elements at bay, while costing little and being super-easy to install.

-You might think we at Digital Camera World would be against security cameras that don’t actually capture images.
-But ultimately, criminals are opportunists, and go for the easiest option.
-So fake CCTV cameras, aka dummy cameras, really do work in keeping them at bay.
-And even if you install a real camera, too (which you might need for insurance purposes), having multiple cameras on your premises – real and fake – can add an extra dose of deterrence.
+You might think we at Digital Camera World would be against cameras that don’t actually work.
+But in this case, they actually do work, in terms of deterring criminal behaviour and encouraging troublemakers to move on from outside your home.
+Plus, even if you install a real camera, too (which you might need for insurance purposes), having multiple cameras on your premises – some real, some fake – just adds to the level deterrence.

 See also: Ring Indoor Cam review